Publications

 1 MB

-EirGrid and ESB Networks, in their respective capacities as Transmission System Operator (TSO) and Distribution System Operator (DSO), have published a consultation on the Joint System Operator Programme.
+EirGrid and ESB Networks, in their respective capacities as Transmission System Operator (TSO) and Distribution System Operator (DSO), are now publishing the revised Multi-Year plan for 2023-2027.

 504 KB